blake1ward/scruffy/etsy.md

 Tuff Luv will be available on Etsy by the end of this week (Oct.
 16-21)!

-Enter you email below and hit ENTER and I’ll send you an announcement the moment it is released.
+Enter you email below and hit ENTER and I’ll to receive an announcement the moment it is released.

 :-)